 Thirty-three clinicians from diverse backgrounds participated in the iterative development and internal refinement of the STOP algorithm using SAM (Table 1).
-Over seven SAM review cycles, the multidisciplinary expert panel reviewed successive prototypes of the algorithm with each iteration refined based on frontline feasibility, clarity, workflow integration, and alignment with evidence-based mechanical ventilation practices.
+Over seven SAM review cycles, the multidisciplinary expert panel evaluated successive prototypes of the algorithm, refining each iteration based on frontline feasibility, clarity, workflow integration, and alignment with evidence-based practices in mechanical ventilation.

-This iterative prototyping process resulted in convergence on a final 8-step procedure, each guiding the bedside provider through a structured algorithm and decision aid.
-(Figures S1-S4):
+This iterative prototyping process culminated in a final 8-step procedure, guiding bedside providers through a structured algorithm and decision aid (Figures S1-S4):

-1. Are the vital signs abnormal and/or is the ventilator alarming?
+- Are the vital signs abnormal and/or is the ventilator alarming?

-2. Is there adequate ventilation?
+- Is there adequate ventilation?

-3. Is the peak pressure high?
+- Is the peak pressure high?

-4. Is the plateau pressure high?
+- Is the plateau pressure high?

-5. Are the lungs protected from VILI?

-6. Is there a concern for oxygen toxicity?

-7. Is there patient-ventilator asynchrony?

-8. Is the patient ready for spontaneous awakening and breathing trial?